ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 </center>
 </figure>

-This tells us, for example, that Kenobi should ideally have 1 ON shift of each type and that Ash and Frodo should ideal have 0.667 ON shifts of each type, which is of course impossible, but gives us our target for an equal allocation.
+This tells us, for example, that Kenobi should ideally have 1 ON shift of each type and that Ash and Frodo should ideally have 0.667 ON shifts of each type, which is of course impossible, but gives us our target for an equal allocation.

 Now, we will calculate the difference of each type of ON shift for each of these three RAs from their target number.
 For example, Kenobi should have 1 of each type and in reality he has zero ON 1 shifts so the difference is 0 - 1 = -1.
 We see the rest of the numbers below: